 Seattle vs. the National Average

-The national average for roof replacement is approximately $10,900 (Angi, 2026 data).
+The national average for roof replacement is approximately $10,900 (Angi 2026 roofing cost data).
 Seattle homeowners routinely pay 10–25% more.
 The gap exists for concrete reasons:

-• **Rain-delay costs.** Work schedules in Seattle build in buffer days for weather.
-That overhead is baked into local pricing.
+- Rain-delay costs.
+Seattle receives 39+ inches of annual rainfall across 150+ rain days per year — work schedules build in buffer days for weather, and that overhead is baked into local pricing.

 If a Seattle contractor bids at national-average prices without explaining why, be cautious.
 Cutting corners on prep, materials, or crew experience is the most common explanation for a suspiciously low number.